super7ramp/croiseur/crosswords-dictionary/crosswords-dictionary-hunspell-codec/doc/reference/0001-hunspell-format.md

 ##### COMPLEXPREFIXES

-Set twofold prefix stripping (but single suffix stripping) eg. for morphologically complex languages with right-to-left writing system.
+Set twofold prefix stripping (but single suffix stripping) e.g. for morphologically complex languages with right-to-left writing system.

 > Not supported by crosswords-hunspell-plugin.